Making Democracy Work

 News This Week

-HB 1156 would allow local jurisdictions the option to use Ranked Choice Voting (RCV) for local elections.
+HB 1156 Ranked Choice Voting: This bill would allow local jurisdictions the option to use Ranked Choice Voting for local elections.
 LWVWA positions clearly support alternative election systems, including RCV, which offers voters more choice, eliminates the spoiler effect, encourages more positive, issued-focus campaigns, and may lower election and campaign costs when jurisdictions choose to eliminate primaries.

 The bill originally included an option of eliminating all odd-year elections, but the sponsor has agreed to remove that portion.
 This bill also includes a provision legal cost reimbursement for lawsuits filed under the Washington Voting Rights Act if the jurisdiction settles.
 The current law provides reimbursement only if the challenge is settled in court, which serves as a discouragement for an out-of-court settlement.

 SB 5170 Closing the revolving door: Employment after public service, establishes a one-year “cooling off” period before elected officials and high-level employees can work as a lobbyist influencing state public policy.
 Thirty-seven states, as well as the federal government, have cooling off period/revolving door laws.
 The disclosure required by this bill of post-employment income sources will strengthen transparency and confidence in the integrity of government.